Chapter 2 : A Dark Room

 'Okay.
 What next?'

 He frowned.
 'Well, this is already developed, so we can cut the whole chemicals bit.
 But basically, it goes in one of those tubs, and you put chemicals in, give it a bit of a swill…timing's pretty precise, so a watch is advisable.
 Preferably one with hands that glow in the dark.'

-‘That’s oddly specific,’ I said.
+'That's oddly specific,' I said.
 He blinked at me.
-The silence that followed was even more awkward than the last, which was some feat.
+The silence that followed was even more uncomfortable than the last, which was some feat.

 'I would have thought that was obvious.
 I'm here to do arty things and be an artist,'